-Following a master’s degree from the London School of Economics, where he later earned a doctorate, he joined the UNB department of history in 1965 and served as executive assistant to President Colin B. Mackay.
+Upon earning a master’s degree and later a doctorate from the London School of Economics, he joined the history department at UNB in 1965.
+He also served in the notable role of executive assistant to President Colin B. Mackay.

-A peerless classroom teacher and champion of the residence system, he served as don of Mackenzie House and dean of men’s residence; designed and implemented the arts faculty’s advising and mentoring program for students; initiated the very successful UNB Intersession Abroad program, and pioneered international student exchanges and teaching programs as director of international relations.
+Dr. Kent stood out as a distinguished classroom teacher and proponent of the residence system, undertaking roles such as the don of Mackenzie House and dean of men’s residence.
+He engineered the advising and mentoring program for students within the arts faculty, initiated the highly successful UNB Intersession Abroad program, and trailblazed international student exchanges and teaching programs as the director of international relations.

-An accomplished administrator, Dr. Kent was two-term chair of the history department, held positions on the Senate and Board of Governors, and served 12 years as dean of the faculty of arts.
-Openness, optimism, energy, and enthusiasm have been the consistent hallmarks of his academic leadership.
-Dr. Kent has combined these achievements with a remarkable career as a productive historian and scholar.
+Dr. Kent’s proficient administration skills saw him serve two terms as the history department chair, hold positions on the Senate and Board of Governors, and spend 12 years as the dean of the faculty of arts.
+His academic leadership was characterized by openness, optimism, energy, and enthusiasm.
+Alongside these accomplishments, Dr. Kent led an impressive career as a prolific historian and scholar.

-In the words of his nominator, Dr. Kent “has served the University of New Brunswick with grace and distinction for 40 years….
-Few can be so deserving of the highest honor the university can award its most distinguished faculty members.”
+As his nominator aptly put, Dr. Kent has served the University of New Brunswick with grace and distinction for 40 years, making him one of the most deserving recipients of the university’s highest honor for distinguished faculty members.

-Dr. Peter Kent (Contemporary Europe, European Diplomatic History, Italian History, the Vatican and the Catholic Church, Student Unrest in the 1960s) holds his doctorate from the University of London (London School of Economics).
+Holding his doctorate from the University of London (London School of Economics), Professor Peter C. Kent specializes in Contemporary Europe, European Diplomatic History, Italian History, the Vatican and the Catholic Church, and Student Unrest in the 1960s.

-He also published The Lonely Cold War of Pius XII (McGill-Queen’s, 2002) and is the author of The Pope and the Duce: The International Impact of the Lateran Agreements (1981) and the co-editor, with John F. Pollard, of Papal Diplomacy in the Modern Age (1994).
-His articles have appeared in Italian Quarterly, Historical Papers of the Canadian Historical Association, The International History Review, European History Quarterly, The Canadian Journal of History, Conflict Quarterly, The Catholic Historical Review, The Journal of Contemporary History and Acadiensis.
-He was the organizer of the 1991 International Symposium on Vatican Diplomacy, “The Holy See in the 19th and 20th Centuries”.
-His book manuscript on UNB and the Strax Affair of 1968-69 is nearing completion.
-He is a former Chair of the Department of History and former Dean of the Faculty of Arts.
-He is also one of the organizers of the Intersessions in Rome.
+He is the author of The Lonely Cold War of Pius XII (McGill-Queen’s, 2002), The Pope and the Duce: The International Impact of the Lateran Agreements (1981), and co-editor of Papal Diplomacy in the Modern Age (1994) with John F. Pollard.
+His articles have been featured in numerous reputable journals.
+He organized the 1991 International Symposium on Vatican Diplomacy, “The Holy See in the 19th and 20th Centuries”.
+His upcoming book on the Strax Affair of 1968-69 at UNB is in its final stages.
+He also held positions as the Chair of the History Department and Dean of the Faculty of Arts, and was instrumental in organizing the Intersessions in Rome.